innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_05.md

 ### How might rules be useful in a robot context?

-Although we can easily create our own `if...` statements in the programme downloaded to the simulator, and control the robot's behaviour that way, it may more convenient to develop, and test, a large and possibly complex rule based set of behaviours using a framework such as a *Durable Rules*.
+Although we can easily create our own `if...` statements in the program downloaded to the simulator and control the robot’s behaviour that way, it may be more convenient to develop, and test, a large and possibly complex rule-based set of behaviours using a framework such as durable-rules.

-This may be achieved by capturing sensor values from the robot in the simulator, passing them back to the notebook's Python context, passing them as events to the Durable Rules ruleset, applying the rules to create some statement of a desired motor action, and then returning this instruction to the simulated robot for execution there.
+This may be achieved by capturing sensor values from the robot in the simulator, passing them back to the notebook’s Python context, passing them as events to the durable-rules ruleset, applying the rules to create some statement of a desired motor action, and then returning this instruction to the simulated robot for execution there.

 We will not pursue this approach further, here.
-However, you will have an opportunity to control the simulated robot in a similar way using a neural network running in the notebook context, rather than a rule based system, in a later notebook.
+However, you will have an opportunity to control the simulated robot in a similar way using a neural network running in the notebook context, rather than a rule-based system, in a later notebook.

 ## Summary

-In this notebook, you have seen how a rule based agent originally created fifty years ago can still hold a conversation (of sorts!) today.
-By providing different scripts containing only a few dozen rules, quite wide ranging conversations are possible if the human conversant adds the detail.
+In this notebook, you have seen how a rule-based agent originally created over fifty years ago can still hold a conversation (of sorts!) today.
+By providing different scripts containing only a few dozen rules, quite wide-ranging conversations are possible if the human conversant adds the detail.

-The `durable_rules` framework provides an example of system that can be used to generate a more powerful rule based system.
-Reasoning of a set of persistent facts, or ephemeral events, rule based systems constructed using framweorks such as this can be used to implement a wide range of systems, from fraud detection systems and systems that implement complex sets of business rules in a corporate context.
-Such systems can also be developed to implement actual robot controllers, with rules accepting events based on incoming sensor data as well as higher level beliefs ((that is, "facts") derived from sensor data events and other facts.
+The durable-rules framework provides an example of a system that can be used to generate a more powerful rule-based system.
+Reasoning about a set of persistent facts, or ephemeral events, rule-based systems constructed using framweorks such as this can be used to implement a wide range of systems, from fraud-detection systems to systems that implement complex sets of business rules in a corporate context.
+Such systems can also be developed to implement actual robot controllers, with rules accepting events based on incoming sensor data as well as higher-level beliefs (that is, ‘facts’) derived from sensor data events and other facts.

-In a later part of the course, you will have an opportunity to see how a multi-agent system can be architected whereby  the simulated robot can pass sensor readings to an external rule based system agent, which will process the data, and return some sort of response that the robot can then act on.
+In a later part of the block, you will have an opportunity to see how a multi-agent system can be built where the simulated robot can pass sensor readings to an external rule-based system, which will process the data and return some sort of response that the robot can then act on.

 <!-- #region heading_collapsed=true -->
-## Appendix
+## Addendum

-Adding a simple Python speech utility in a Jupyter notebook is quite easy if we make use of the Javascript speech engine in the browser used to render the notebook.
-This appendix shows how...
+Adding a simple Python speech utility in a Jupyter notebook is quite easy if we make use of the JavaScript speech engine in the browser used to render the notebook.
+This addendum shows how.

-*(You are not required to study this for the purposes of the module.)*
+*(You are not required to study this addendum for the purposes of the module.)*
 <!-- #endregion -->

 <!-- #region hidden=true -->
-To create a simple Pyhton speech function, we need to import the `IPython.display.Javascript` package that lets us run Javascript code in the browser from Python.
+To create a simple Python speech function, we need to import the `IPython.display.Javascript` package that lets us run JavaScript code in the browser from Python.
 <!-- #endregion -->

 ```python hidden=true